Ève Gascon: Youth and junior

 In August 2020, she was awarded the Isobel Gathorne-Hardy Award, a Hockey Canada honour which recognizes an active player whose values, leadership and personal traits are representative of all female athletes.
-Later that year, she committed to playing with the Minnesota Duluth Bulldogs women's ice hockey program of the University of Minnesota Duluth in the United States, where she will join a woman's hockey team for the first time in her career.
-She intends to join the university upon the completion of her studies at the Cégep de Saint-Laurent.
+Later that year, she committed to playing women's college ice hockey at the University of Minnesota Duluth in the United States.

-On March 19, 2022, Gascon became the third woman to play in the QMJHL when she started in goal for the Gatineau Olympiques, ultimately losing 5–4 in overtime to the Rimouski Oceanic.
+On March 19, 2022, Gascon became the third woman to play in the Quebec Major Junior Hockey League (QMJHL) when she started in goal for the Gatineau Olympiques, ultimately losing 5–4 in overtime to the Rimouski Oceanic.
+On April 1, 2022, Gascon became the second woman to win a match in the QMJHL (after Labonté in 2000), backstopping the Olympiques to a 7–3 victory over the Drummondville Voltigeurs.

+College

+In her first season with the Bulldogs, Gascon had seven shutouts, which combined with the six posted by teammate Hailey MacLeod were the most of any team in the NCAA.
+The final of those shutouts was a 1–0 double-overtime victory against UConn in the NCAA tournament.
+The starter for 21 of the Bulldogs' 39 games, Gascon ranked fifth in the NCAA with a .946 save percentage.

+As a sophomore in the 2024–25 season, Gascon recorded a .942 save percentage and 896 saves in 30 games, the fourth-most saves in the NCAA.
+On 10 occasions throughout the year she made back-to-back starts, and for her efforts she was recognized as a First Team All-American, named to the Western Collegiate Hockey Association (WCHA) First All-Star Team, and won WCHA Goaltender of the Year.

 International play

 Gascon was invited to the Canada women's national under-18 ice hockey team training camp in preparation for the 2019 IIHF World Women's U18 Championship, where she was the youngest player in attendance but was ultimately not selected to the final roster.
 The following year, she earned the starting goaltender role at the 2020 IIHF World Women's U18 Championship, playing in four of five games, including the championship final.
 Canada fell to rival Team USA in the final and claimed silver in the tournament.

+Gascon played for Canada's National Women's Development Team at the 2024 Six Nations tournament in December 2024, part of the 2024–25 Euro Hockey Tour.
+She was later named to the Canadian national team for the 2025 World Championship, where she dressed for two of seven games in a backup role but did not play.